 Fresh produce is marked with a T.G.T date (sell by, use by).
 You should not eat these products after this date because this can make you ill.
 We will not offer these products.

 More information can be found at the Food Bank (in English).

 To prolong shelf life, we sometimes freeze fresh products.
 This concerns: meat, bread, vegetables or dairy products.
 We can offer these products for an additional two months.

 The products are marked by a special sticker (see above).
 You can put them in the freezer at home.
 Or you can defrost them and eat them the same day.
 Frozen vegetables can be baked or cooked without defrosting.

 Do not refreeze products after defrosting.

-With your Food Bank pass, you can go to the Clothing Bank.
+You will receive a referral letter for the clothing bank from us.
 The Clothing Bank is located above the ECO kringloop at Peppelkade 9a in Houten.

 At the Clothing Bank you can get free clothes for your family several times a year.

 The clothing bank is open from Tuesday to Saturday between 10 a.m. and 4 p.m.
 Take identification with you on your first visit!

 Each child receives a gift box from the Jarige Job Foundation on their birthday.
 This box contains a gift, decorations, baking material and something to treat at school.
 Please note, you must give permission for this!